douglaschalegre/pydantic-ai-bdi/README.md

 - **Phase-Specific Tools**: Tools can be registered for specific phases of the BDI cycle
 - **Automatic Perception**: BDI cycles automatically gather perceptions from all registered perception tools

+### Tools

+Tools are registered with the `@agent.bdi_tool` decorator.
+They can be registered for specific phases of the BDI cycle.

+- Perception phase: Tools that gather information from the environment to update beliefs
+- Desire phase: Tools that help evaluate conditions when generating desires
+- Intention phase: Tools that execute actions to fulfill intentions
+- General phase: Tools available in all phases (default if no phase is specified)

 ## Example Usage

 The framework allows for intuitive agent development: